QuickJAB/OnlineGameEngine/README.md

 ### Linux

-chmod +x setup.sh
+chmod +x setup.sh then run setup.sh
-run setup.sh

 Open the .sln and build the solution